MLA Basics: Parenthetical Citations

 Citing online sources with no author

 If there is no author, use the title that begins the citation, either the article or website title.
 Be sure it also takes the same formatting, i.e. articles are in quotes and website titles are italicized.
-Shorten / abbreviate the name of the source but ensure that your reader can easily identify it in your bibliography (abbreviate the title starting with the same word in which it is alphabetized).
+Shorten / abbreviate the name of the source but ensure that your reader can easily identify it in your works cited (abbreviate the title starting with the same word in which it is alphabetized).

 Elephants are thought to be one of the smartest mammals (“Smart Elephants”).